 How Our Routine Has Changed Through the Years

-Our homeschool routine has changed a little over the years.
-As I share what our homeschool routine looks like on an average day, bear in mind that this is not what it has always looked like.
-Our daily routine looked very different when we had younger kids and less of them.
+In the early years of our homeschool journey, when we had all young children and fewer of them, our daily homeschool schedule looked different.
 For example, when I had a child in 2nd, Kindergarten, preschool, and an infant, I did a lot more direct teaching and one-on-one work with them.
-I still do a lot of one-on one-work with our K-3 kids.
+I still do a lot of one-on-one work with our K-3 kids.

-When our kids were younger, it was easier to do everything together because the age span was smaller.
-Having teenagers changes things a little.
-This year our age span is the widest it has ever been.
-We have a 17 year old down to a 15 month old, so keeping to our routine really helps keep us grounded.
-Our older kids for the most part work independently.
+Our older kids do their own work independently for the most part.
 They attend a local high school homeschool co-op one day a week where they are responsible to other teachers for a majority of their credits.
 This has helped ease the burden on me at home, so it has been a great fit for our family.
-Even so, there are a few things at home that the teens still participate in with the whole family, primarily Morning Time and Read Aloud times.

 Breakfast and Morning Time

-Some of our younger kids are up earlier and have their breakfast at 7:30.
-Others come downstairs just as the clock strikes 8:30.
-We have asked everyone to be in the kitchen by 8:30 (dressed and with their beds already made) so we can gather for Morning Time.
-Usually the little kids have already been up with me and we have had our breakfast together.
+Usually, the little kids have already been up with me and we have had our breakfast together.
 I have probably read some nursery rhymes and the Bible story to them so I can get it in before the older kids come down.

 Chores

-Depending on how long Morning Time goes, we begin chores around 9:00 or 9:30.
+Depending on how long Morning Time goes, we begin morning chores around 9:00 or 9:30.
 We have a chore chart posted so everyone knows where to go and what is expected.

-When we first made this chore chart, learning how to complete the chores well was a big learning curve.
-I would check the chores and lots of things were missed.
-It took lots and lots of practice for them to get good.
 For a little while, our academic work got pushed back a little later so that we could focus on doing the chores well.
 They know that I will check and call them out if they try to cut corners, so they have gradually become better and better at doing it well.

 Independent Work

 It is so nice to have a clean house when we start our day.
-Of course the house doesn’t look picture perfect, but it’s a clean slate and a great place to begin our day.
+Of course, the house doesn’t look picture-perfect, but it’s a clean slate and a great place to begin our day.

 My job during this time is three-fold.